-In general, any information and data which you provide to the Data Controller over the Website, acquired in the use of services such as the registration procedure, the request for products and services, information or estimates, the possibility to access to the registration procedure, which is reserved for users who have the quality of insurance brokers or intermediaries or otherwise filling out the forms provided in order to notify a claim or to request any of the insurance services provided through the Website (“Forms”), or which is otherwise gathered via the Website by the Data Controller, in the context of the use of the Data Controller’s services (“Services”), will be processed by the Data Controller in a lawful, fair and transparent manner.
-To this end, and as further described below, the Data Controller takes into consideration internationally recognised principles governing the processing of personal data, such as purpose limitation, storage limitation, data minimisation, data quality and confidentiality.
+In general, any information and data provided to the Data Controller over the Website, acquired in the use of services such as: the registration procedure, the request for products and services, information or estimates, access to the registration procedure (which is reserved for users who have the quality of insurance brokers or intermediaries), filling out the forms provided in order to notify a claim or to request any of the insurance services provided through the Website (“Forms”) or which is otherwise gathered via the Website by the Data Controller in the context of the use of the Data Controller’s services (“Services”), will be processed by the Data Controller in a lawful, fair and transparent manner.

 - Personal Data processed

 When you use the Website, the Data Controller will collect and process information regarding you (as an individual) which allows you to be identified either by itself or together with other information which has been collected.
 The Data Controller may also be able to collect and process information regarding other persons in this same manner, assuming you choose to provide it to the Data Controller.

 This information may be classified as “Personal Data” and can be collected by the Data Controller when you choose to provide it (e.g., when you sign up for an account to receive the Data Controller’s Services).

 Personal Data that can be processed by the Data Controller through the Website are as follows:

 a.
 Name, contact details and other Personal Data

 In various sections of the Website – in particular, if you decide to create an account on the Website or when you fill out a Form – you will be asked to submit information such as your name, phone number, e-mail address, gender, date of birth, country of residence and address, as well as, in certain cases, information related to the company you currently work for and your position in that company.